carussell1984/Pewlett_Hackard_Analysis/README.md

   2. Create a bar chart of average salary by title.

-# Road Map of Pewlett Hackard GitHub
+# Road Map of Pewlett Hackard GitHub Repo
   * RESOURCES: 6 original Pewlett Hackard Files
   * DATA MODELING: Folder containing a schema of the data modeling
   * SQL_Files: SQL files of creating tables, an SQL file of the data analysis